chesapeakedh/chesapeakedh.github.io/index.md

 # Conference

 Save the date!
-The Chesapeake Digital Humanities Consortium will be holding its second annual conference **Social Justice and Online Activism.** This year's conference will be held virtually on Zoom in two half-day sessions on February 25th and 26th.
-More details on our Keynote are forthcoming.
+The Chesapeake Digital Humanities Consortium will be holding its second annual conference **[Social Justice and Online Activism](https://chesapeakedh.github.io/conference-2021).** This year's conference will be held virtually on Zoom in two half-day sessions on February 25th and 26th, Keynoted by Dr. Amanda French.

-**Check out our 2021 [Call for Proposals](https://chesapeakedh.github.io/conference-2021) for more details!**
+**Check out our [2021 CDHC Conference](https://chesapeakedh.github.io/conference-2021) page for more details!**

 # Governance
 * Steering Chair - Corinne Guimont, Digital Scholarship Coordinator, Virginia Tech